Steele dossier: Conspiracy theory it was trigger for start of investigation

 The conspiracy theory falsely claims the dossier triggered the Russia investigation and was used as an excuse by the FBI to start it.
 It also aims to discredit Steele and thus discredit the whole investigation.
 The real trigger for the July 31 opening of the investigation was two connected events: the July 22 release by WikiLeaks of Democratic National Committee emails stolen by Russian hackers and the July 26 revelation by the Australian government of the bragging by Papadopoulos of Russian offers to aid the Trump campaign by releasing those emails.

-The dossier could not have had any role in the opening of the Russia investigation on July 31, 2016, as top FBI officials received the dossier the following September.
+The dossier could not have had any role in the opening of the Russia investigation on July 31, 2016, as top FBI officials received the dossier much later on September 19.
 Instead, it was the activities of George Papadopoulos that started the investigation.
 The investigation by Inspector General Michael E. Horowitz into Russian interference and alleged FISA abuses found that "none of the evidence used to open the [original Crossfire Hurricane FBI] investigation" came from the C.I.A. or Trump–Russia dossier.
 On February 4, 2018, Rep. Trey Gowdy (R-S.C.) affirmed that the Russia probe would have happened without the dossier: "So there's going to be a Russia probe, even without a dossier."
 Also in February 2018, the Nunes memo stated: "The Papadopoulos information triggered the opening of an FBI counterintelligence investigation in late July 2016 by FBI agent Pete Strzok."
+FBI Deputy Director Andrew McCabe mentioned both the investigation and the FISA warrants:

+Benjamin Wittes has noted how the Durham special counsel investigation was launched because of such conspiracy theory allegations: